 12. Family sitting on a couch

-It might not be one of the most creative poses for a family but at least it serves the purpose.
+It might not be one of the most creative poses for a family photo but at least it serves the purpose.
 You ask the family members to sit on a couch, maybe in their living room.
 Arrange the family members to sit very close to each other to make the photo compact.
 When shooting the photo, try as much as possible not to include the coach in the frame or even the house furniture.
-Let the family members fill the frame.
+Fill the frame when taking this family portrait.

 13. A family seating on the ground